pszklarska/beacon_broadcast/README.md

 - [X] Adding option for checking for Android device support programmatically
 - [X] Adding option to set layout and manufacturer for Android implementation
 - [ ] Handle turning on BLE before transmitting
+- [ ] Add Foreground Service to exceed background limitations on Android 8+